Mazu Daoyi: Mazu's Hongzhou school

 Mazu became Nanyue Huairang's dharma–successor.
-Eventually Mazu settled at Kung-kung Mountain by Nankang, southern Kiangsi province, where he founded a monastery and gathered scores of disciples.
+Eventually Mazu settled at Kung-kung Mountain by Nankang, southern Jiangxi province, where he founded a monastery and gathered scores of disciples.

 Traditionally, Mazu Daoyi is depicted as a successor in the lineage of Huineng, since his teacher Nanyue Huairang is regarded as a student and successor of Huineng.
 This connection between Huineng and Nanyue Huairang is doubtful, being the product of later rewritings of Chan history to place Mazu Daoyi in the traditional lineages.

 Mazu Daoyi is perhaps the most influential teaching master in the formation of Chan Buddhism.
 While Chan became the dominant school of Buddhism during the Song dynasty, the earlier Tang dynasty and Mazu Daoyi's Hongzhou school became regarded as the "golden age" of Chan.
 The An Lushan Rebellion (755-763) led to a loss of control by the Tang dynasty, and metropolitan Chan began to lose its status while "other schools were arising in outlying areas controlled by warlords.
 These are the forerunners of the Chan we know today.
 Their origins are obscure; the power of Shen-hui's preaching is shown by the fact that they all trace themselves to Hui-neng."